All Episodes

 It's no accident that the violence in Darfur erupted during the drought.

-Just when you thought it couldn't get stranger, just when you thought but it actually gets stranger after this story.
+Just when you thought it couldn't get stranger, just when you thought, but it actually gets stranger after this story, but when you thought it couldn't get stranger, we can all breathe a huge sigh of relief.

-We can't, well, because for a while there, you know, I thought it was barbaric Islamo fascists killing off the blacks and Christians in a religious-based genocidal frenzy.
+We can't, well, because for a while there, you know, I thought it was barbaric Islamofascists killing off the blacks and Christians in a religious-based genocidal frenzy.

-Uh thank God it's just climate change causing this.
+Thank God it's just climate change causing this.

-Yeah, but I really did.
+Yeah, I really did.

 Right.

-Washington Post, yeah, Washington Post published it.
+Yeah, Washington Post published it.

 That's right.